abcxyz/abc/README.md

 In essence, a template is a directory or directory-like object containing a "spec file", named `spec.yaml` ([example](https://github.com/abcxyz/abc/blob/main/examples/templates/render/hello_jupiter/spec.yaml)), and other files such as source code and config files.
+The recommended convention is to have all files intended to be included placed in a subfolder named "contents".
+This way, non-template related files (GitHub workflows, metadata, template READMEs, etc.) can exist next to the spec.yaml.

 ### Model of operation